ansible/ansible/docsite/rst/intro_installation.rst

 .. note::

-   Python 3 is a slightly different language than Python 2 and most Python programs (including Ansible) are not switching over yet.
+   Python 3 is a slightly different language than Python 2 and some Python programs (including Ansible) are not switching over yet.
+Ansible uses Python 2 in order to maintain compability with older distributions such as RHEL 5 and RHEL 6.
 However, some Linux distributions (Gentoo, Arch) may not have a Python 2.X interpreter installed by default.
 On those systems, you should install one, and set the 'ansible_python_interpreter' variable in inventory (see :doc:`intro_inventory`) to point at your 2.X Python.
 Distributions like Red Hat Enterprise Linux, CentOS, Fedora, and Ubuntu all have a 2.X interpreter installed